theinventorshouse/pxt-microbit/docs/courses/stem/acceleration/code.md

 # Code

-Have you ever tried to making your fidget spinner?
-Let's try creating code dynamic fidget spinner!
+Have you ever tried to detect acceleration?
+Let's try creating code for an acceleration experiment!

 Welcome!
-This activity will create a pendulum that glows using acceleration.
+This activity will create an experiment using acceleration.
 Create a `forever` loop that will constantly display the appropriate brightness on the LED display.

 ```blocks
 basic.forever(() => {